Coherent transfer of singlet-triplet qubit states in an architecture of triple quantum dots: Introduction

-Spin qubits in semiconductor quantum dots are leading candidates for quantum information processing due to their long coherence times ~\cite{Koppens:2006p766, Bluhm:2011p109} and promise of scalability~\cite{Loss:1998p120}.
+Spin qubits in semiconductor quantum dots are leading candidates for quantum information processing due to their long coherence times~\cite{Koppens:2006p766, Bluhm:2011p109} and promise of scalability~\cite{Loss:1998p120}.
 The exchange coupling is the spin-dependent part of the Coulomb interaction between electrons, and is essential in the manipulation of qubit-qubit interaction~\cite{Loss:1998p120}, as well as single-qubit rotations for qubits encoded by two~\cite{Levy:2002p147902, Petta:2010p669} or three~\cite{DiVincenzo:2000p339, Laird:2010p075403} electron spins.

 Because of the architectural and scaling constraints~\cite{Svore:2005p022317} imposed by the short range of the exchange interaction~\cite{Li:2010p085313}, studies of spin qubit architectures invariably involve how quantum information may be transferred from one location to another with high fidelity and experimentally realistic requirements.
-Existing proposals may be based on moving the electrons themselves~\cite{Taylor:2005p177}, or utilize exchange-coupled spin chains that require precise engineering of the exchange interaction~\cite{Christandl:2004p187902}, strong couplings within a ``spin bus"~\cite{Friesen:2007p230503}, or pulse shaping of the tunnel couplings for the single spin qubit~\cite{Greentree:2004p235317} and the triple spin qubit~\cite{Ferraro:2015p075435}.
-Other proposals based on hybrid systems that transduce spin information into photon modes via a resonant cavity~\cite{Imamoglu:1999p4204, Hu:2012p035314, Petersson:2012p380} introduce new experimental constraints and may be more challenging to realize.
+Existing proposals may be based on moving the electrons themselves~\cite{Taylor:2005p177,flentje_2017,fujita_2017}, or utilising exchange-coupled spin chains that require precise engineering of the exchange interaction~\cite{Christandl:2004p187902}, strong couplings within a ``spin bus''~\cite{Friesen:2007p230503}, or pulse shaping of the tunnel couplings for the single spin qubit~\cite{Greentree:2004p235317} and the triple spin qubit~\cite{Ferraro:2015p075435}.
+Other proposals based on hybrid systems that transduce spin information into photon modes via a resonant cavity~\cite{Imamoglu:1999p4204, Hu:2012p035314, Petersson:2012p380,Vermersch_2017} introduce new experimental constraints and may be more challenging to realise.

-Despite the successes of the two electron singlet-triplet (ST) qubit~\cite{Wu:2014p11938, Shulman:2012p202, Maune:2012p344, Bluhm:2011p109, Reilly:2008p817, Foletti:2009p903}, relatively little attention has been given to elucidate techniques for the transfer of quantum information encoded by the ST qubit without posing additional experimental challenges.
+Despite the successes of the two-electron singlet-triplet (ST) qubit~\cite{Wu:2014p11938, Shulman:2012p202, Maune:2012p344, Bluhm:2011p109, Reilly:2008p817, Foletti:2009p903}, relatively little attention has been given to elucidate techniques for the transfer of quantum information encoded by the ST qubit without posing additional experimental challenges.